AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

    long-term and they should be a long-term staff member.
 There can be deputies (e.g. head TA) which can grant access.

-5. A list of students (Aalto usernames).
-This can be null if anyone with an Aalto account should be able to access the environment (this is recommended to be as open as possible and to save manual effort).
+5. (optional, not recommended)  A list of students (Aalto usernames).
+   This can be null if anyone
+   with an Aalto account should be able to access the environment (this is recommended to be as open as possible and to save manual effort).